CSI-Carlos-Cobian/CSI-Python-2021/README.md

    - [X] Add Python to PATH
 2. Run Visual Studio Code Installer
 3. Install Git
-   - Use default with these exceptions.
+   - Use default settings with these exceptions.
-   - Select Visual Studio Code as your default editor
+   - Select Visual Studio Code as your default editor.
    - <img    src="images/GitSelect.png"
 	title="Select Visual Studio Code as your default editor" width="50%"
         height="50%" />
-   - Use default windows console
+   - Use the default windows console.
    - <img    src="images/DefaultConsole.png"
-	title="Select Visual Studio Code as your default editor" width="50%"
+	title="Select Windows Console."
+        width="50%"
         height="50%" />

 <br>

-# Setting up a GitHub Account
+# Setting up a GitHub Account.
+Follow Instructions!
 ### Go to [GitHub.com](https://github.com) and Sign Up.
+* Use your student Email.
-* Use your etudent Email and create a username following the format: CSI-Name-Lastname.
+* Use the following format for your username: CSI-Name-Lastname.
 * Pay attention to Capitalization
 * Use my github name as an example: `CSI-Carlos-Cobian`
 <br>